zfcampus/zf-apigility-documentation-swagger/README.md

 This module provides Apigility the ability to show API documentation through a [Swagger UI](http://swagger.wordnik.com/).

-The Swagger UI is immediately accessible after enabling this module at `/apigility/swagger`.
+The Swagger UI is immediately accessible after enabling this module at the URI path `/apigility/swagger`.

-In addition to providing the HTML UI, it also provides a Swagger content-type so that documentation can be exposed in the Swagger API format.
-It is accessible by passing the Accept header as `application/vnd.swagger+json` at the URL `/apigility/documentation/:module/:service`.
+In addition to providing the HTML UI, this module also plugs into the main Apigility documentation resource (at the path `/apigility/documentation`) in order to allow returning a documentation payload in the `application/vnd.swagger+json` media type; this resource is what feeds the Swagger UI.
+You can access this representation by passing the media type `application/vnd.swagger+json` for the `Accept` header via the path `/apigility/documentation/:module/:service`.

 Installation
 ------------